 The map above provides information on installation within the SANG.
 Further information on our construction plans can be found below.

-When installation starts, Heras-type fencing bolted together, or strong-wall fencing, will be used to secure the working area.
+During installation, Heras-type fencing bolted together, or strong-wall fencing, is being used to secure the working area.

 You may also see mobile welfare units, equipment, materials and vehicles within the working area.